-The power of using FOON is attributed to the merging of a large number of demonstrations, which are initially gathered as individual subgraphs, into a single source of knowledge.
-To fully benefit from a FOON, however, it is important for us to gather knowledge from several sources spanning a wide array of activities.
-With the addition of weights reflecting the difficulty in executing a motion, we can plan while keeping the robot's capabilities in focus.
-However, because of the overall complexity of human motions as seen in demonstrations, a robot is not guaranteed to perform the same manipulations as well on its own; it would be difficult to program certain manipulations into robots or perhaps the robot is not built to the task.
-Instead of allowing the robot to act on its own at the risk of failing, it would be best for a robot to collaborate with another entity to raise its chances of successfully solving the problem.
-This entity can either be another robot or a human assistant who can step in to perform certain actions in its stead.
-In this section, we will talk about the considerations needed to execute manipulations in a collaborative way, starting with task planning using FOON.
+With the addition of weights reflecting the difficulty of executing motions, we can plan while keeping the robot's capabilities in focus.
+However, because certain human motions from demonstrations can be complex, a robot is not guaranteed to perform the same manipulations as well on its own, as it would be difficult to program certain manipulations or perhaps the robot is not built to the task.
+Instead of allowing it to act on its own at the risk of failing, it would be best for a robot to work together with assistance to improve its chances of successfully solving the problem.
+Assistance can come from another robot or a human assistant who will step in to perform certain actions in its stead.
+In this section, we will discuss how manipulations can be executed in a collaborative way with the help of a human assistant.